Atlantic cod are oceanic, medium to large white-fleshed fish found in colder waters on either side of the Northern Atlantic coasts.

 Zinc | 0.45 mg | 4% |

-Atlantic cod is canned, air-dried (stockfish), or salt-cured (kipper).
-Codfish roe is eaten fresh, smoked, or salted.
-Its tongue, cheek, and liver are also edible.
+Atlantic cod can be found in various forms, including canned, air-dried (known as "stockfish"), or salt-cured (referred to as "kipper").
+Codfish roe can be enjoyed fresh, smoked, or salted, and other parts such as the tongue, cheek, and liver are also edible.

-Atlantic cod products are available year-round.
-However, fresh cod are at their best from June to October when they fully recovered from spawning; that is when the fish are plump, and the flesh is sweet and firm.
+These Atlantic cod products are available year-round.
+However, the freshest cod is typically found from June to October when they have fully recovered from spawning.
+During this time, the fish are plump, and their flesh is sweet and firm.

-To prepare, soak dried, salted cod in cold-water before cooking.
-To desalt, place it in a strainer, skin side up (if it has skin) so that the salt does not get accumulated between the flesh and skin.
-Place the strainer in a large container filled with water, allowing the salt to gather at the bottom.
+To prepare dried, salted cod, begin by soaking it in cold water before cooking.
+To remove the excess salt, place the cod in a strainer with the skin side up (if it has skin) to prevent salt from accumulating between the flesh and skin.
+Submerge the strainer in a large container filled with water, allowing the salt to collect at the bottom.

-Atlantic cod is sweet-flavored fish that absorbs surrounding flavors in a dish.
-Its non-oily, flaky, white flesh is similar to other cod members like hake, haddock, and Alaska pollock, and hence, employed in many dishes that call for white fish.
+Atlantic cod is a sweet-flavored fish known for its ability to absorb the flavors of the surrounding ingredients in a dish.
+Its non-oily, flaky, white flesh is reminiscent of other cod varieties such as hake, haddock, and Alaska pollock, making it a popular choice for recipes that call for white fish.

 Here are some serving ideas: